afoxer-com/rsbind/README.md

 # What's this?
-- This Repository provide tools to build mobile applications in Rust.
+- This Repository provide tools to bind rust interface with other language and export library artifact directly.
 - It generate bindings from a Rust package and packaged to android aar or iOS framework.
 You don't need to write jni or other ffi code with this tool.